Phoenix STS Logo

 Legal Requirement (Section 19)

-Section 19 of the Safety, Health and Welfare at Work Act 2005 places a statutory duty on every employer to identify hazards in the workplace, assess the risks arising from those hazards, and prepare a written risk assessment.
-Failure to comply can result in enforcement action by the Health and Safety Authority (HSA), including improvement notices, prohibition notices, and prosecution.
+Section 19 of the Safety, Health and Welfare at Work Act 2005 places a duty on every employer to identify hazards, assess the risks and prepare a written risk assessment.
+If you do not, the Health and Safety Authority can serve improvement or prohibition notices, or prosecute.

 HIQA Expectations

-HIQA inspectors routinely examine risk assessment documentation during inspections of designated centres under the Health Act 2007.
-The National Standards for Residential Care Settings for Older People in Ireland require a robust, documented risk management process that identifies, evaluates, and controls hazards affecting residents and staff.
+HIQA inspectors examine risk assessment records when they inspect designated centres under the Health Act 2007.
+The National Standards for Residential Care Settings for Older People require a documented process that finds, evaluates and controls hazards to residents and staff.
+In short: weak risk assessment paperwork shows up at inspection.

 Resident Safety